Study Abroad Planning

 1. Complete the Bates Evaluation following study abroad.

-2. Bring a printed copy of your Credit Award Letter from the Center for Global Education (CGE).
+• a copy of your Credit Award Letter from the Center for Global Education (CGE).

-3. Bring a printed copy of the transcript from the institution or College where you did the study abroad program.
+• a copy of the transcript from the institution or College where you completed the study abroad program.

-The Biology department will determine if the courses you have taken are similar to what you might experience in a 200-level or 300-level course here at Bates, and that information will be given to your adviser and to the Biology department chair.
+The Biology department will determine if the courses you have taken are similar to what you might experience in a 200-level or 300-level course here at Bates, and that information will be given to the Biology department chair for approval.